 A sustainability intern is needed on the Grand Island campus to educate around and promote campus sustainability efforts.
 Responsibilities include developing emails to students, composting weekly, planning and promoting campus sustainability events including CCC's Earth Month events, promoting the Students 4 Sustainability club, and educating students and employees about general sustainability topics.
 This position reports to the Environmental Sustainability Director.

 Time Requirement and Location

-The sustainability intern will work 10-28 hours per week starting in August/September on the Columbus Campus.
+The sustainability intern will work 10-28 hours per week starting in August/September on the Grand Island campus.
 Applicants must be available to work a minimum of two consecutive semesters (eight months).
 Interns can work for a maximum of three years while remaining as current CCC students.

 - Must be a current CCC student

 - Must be in good academic standing with the college

 - Willing to work with food waste and compost

 - Comfortable in Microsoft Word, Excel, PowerPoint, Google and web tools, and receiving and delivering email communication